Finding Limits of Differences When x → ±∞Find the limits in Exerc... | Channels for Pearson+

 Limits at Infinity

-Limits at infinity involve finding the behavior of a function as the variable approaches positive or negative infinity.
-This concept is crucial for understanding how functions behave asymptotically, often simplifying expressions to determine dominant terms that dictate the limit.
-In this problem, we analyze the expression as x approaches negative infinity.
+Limits at infinity involve finding the value that a function approaches as the input grows indefinitely large or small.
+This concept is crucial for understanding the behavior of functions as x approaches positive or negative infinity, often simplifying complex expressions to determine their end behavior.

 Recommended video: